 Freddie Mac’s Home Possible program is similar to the HomeReady program.
 It offers 3% down payments on mortgages for low- to moderate-income borrowers.
 At least one borrower must be a first-time buyer, but there are no minimum income requirements or geographic restrictions.

 States and some local municipalities offer their own mortgage-assistance programs for first-time home buyers.
-These payment-assistance programs are implemented by state governments, nonprofit organizations, foundations, and certain employers.
+A payment-assistance, first time homebuyer program is implemented by state governments, nonprofit organizations, foundations, and certain employers.
 They work by either providing grants or zero-interest loans that are forgivable and/or deferrable.
 These are potentially the best way to deal with down payments as a first-time home buyer.

 In California, first-time buyers can choose between two programs: the MyHome Assistance Program and the Zero Interest Program.
 Both are offered by the California Housing Finance Agency (CalHFA).
 The MyHome Assistance Program is a deferred-payment subordinate loan that can be used for closing costs or a down payment when taking out a CalHFA mortgage.
 The first-time home buyer program is specifically for people with low to moderate income.
 These loans are limited to 3.5% of the appraised value or home’s purchase value (whichever is lower) and is capped at $10,000.
 Subordinate means that you don’t have to pay off the amount until you pay off the mortgage, refinance your home, or sell your home.
 You can also combine this program with other grants and assistance programs.